21 Reasons Why Refurbished IT is the Future

 Exciting research is emerging about refurbished IT equipment.
 Academic findings provide ultimate peace of mind about the high quality of products and spread the benefits of refurbished.
 From finding new ways to reuse IT hardware, to examining the energy efficiency of refurbished servers, it’s certainly a dynamic market to be in.

-One example of industry-leading research is the Circular Economy in the Data Center Industry (CEDaCI) project.
+One example of industry-leading research is the Circular Economy in the Data Centre Industry (CEDaCI) project.
 By bringing together IT professionals, academics and manufacturers, the project is finding answers to long-asked questions in the industry.
-This will enable further reuse of data center equipment.
+This will enable further reuse of data centre equipment.

-By backing such campaigns, governments around the world are supporting a more circular approach to technology.
+By backing this campaign, the European Parliament are supporting a more circular approach to technology.

 When you work with a refurbishment specialist, delayed response times will be a thing of the past.
 You will be assigned a dedicated account manager, who will discuss your specific IT requirements with you.
 They will also be able to give you unbiased guidance about a wide range of IT equipment.